Roverx64/RoverOS/README.md

 # Compiling
 #### Setting vars
-Do not include the '' or "" unless specified.
-Avoid adding a space or / after a variable as Make will mess up
+Do not include the '' or "" unless specified and avoid adding a space or / after a variable
 **Correct:** `EXMAPLE_VAR = /path/to/something` **Incorrect:** `EXMAPLE_VAR = /path/to/something/ `
 * set `GNU_EFI_PATH` to the absolute path of the gnu-efi source directory
 Example: `GNU_EFI_PATH = /home/rover/Documents/gnu-efi`